 - You don’t necessarily want a business but you do want to guide walks more regularly

-- You want to connect with other professional guides in the field and are interested in being part of a structured peer-to-peer mentoring group to work through challenges and share ideas.
+- You want to connect with other professional guides in the field and are interested in being part of a structured peer-to-peer working group to work through challenges and share ideas

 Is there a minimum age requirements to enter the event?